emberjs/guides/source/configuring-ember/handling-deprecations.md

 simply log a warning to the console as before.
 These settings give you some flexibility on how you want to go about fixing the deprecations.

-The code below is the deprecation-workflow file with the first deprecation set to throw an exception on occurence.
+The code below is the deprecation-workflow file with the first deprecation set to throw an exception on occurrence.
 The image demonstrates what that deprecation looks like when you run your tests.

 ``` /config/deprecation-workflow.js